Key Takeaways

 Determine what the employee had access to.
 Review what they might have taken or retained.
 Monitor for signs of customer solicitation.
 Build your evidence before you act.
 Forensic analysis of company-issued devices, email logs, and cloud storage access records can reveal whether departing employees downloaded or forwarded proprietary information before leaving.

-If you have grounds for action, the remedies include injunctions to stop ongoing violations, damages for harm already caused, and potentially attorney's fees if your agreement provides for them.
-Trade secret claims can also support punitive damages in egregious cases.
+If you have grounds for action, the remedies may include injunctions to stop ongoing violations, damages for harm already caused, and potentially attorney's fees if your agreement or a statute provides for them.
+Trade secret claims can also support enhanced remedies when the statutory standards are met.

 And consider whether litigation is actually the best outcome.
 Sometimes a conversation or a letter resolves the situation.
 Sometimes the competitive threat is smaller than the cost of fighting it.
 Enforcement decisions should be strategic, not reflexive.
 Employees who are considering their own rights should also understand this dynamic: employers often back down when they understand the legal landscape.